cdapio/cdap/cdap-docs/admin-manual/source/security/impersonation.rst

 :ref:`MapR <mapr-hdfs-permissions>`, and :ref:`packages <packages-hdfs-permissions>`).

-Note that you can use the HDFS command ``hdfs groups [username ...]`` to confirm that the groups are set correctly, and that HBase permissions and external security services such as LDAP are configured correctly.
+Note that you can use the HDFS command ``hdfs groups [username ...]`` to confirm that the groups are set correctly, and that external security services such as LDAP are configured correctly.

 Application-level Impersonation
 -------------------------------